Graphs of curves and arcs quasi-isometric to big mapping class groups: Introduction

-Though less general than the previous result, this quasi-isometry is of interest because the loop graph is already well-studied; for instance, in addition to the hyperbolicity demonstrated by Bavard \cite{bavard}, its Gromov boundary was described by Bavard and Walker \cite{bw}.
+Though less general than the previous result, this quasi-isometry is of interest because the loop graph is already well-studied; for instance, the hyperbolicity of the loop graph was demonstrated by Bavard \cite{bavard}, and thus $\MCG(\Sigma)$ is also hyperbolic; see Corollary \ref{hyp}.
+The Gromov boundary of this graph was also described by Bavard and Walker \cite{bw}.

 This is, to our knowledge, the first case of a big mapping class group being shown to be non-elementary $\delta$-hyperbolic.

-\begin{cor} The mapping class group of $\rea \setminus C$ is not quasi-isometric to that of any translatable surface. \end{cor} \begin{proof} The translatable curve graph is never non-elementary hyperbolic by the results of Horbez, Qing, and Rafi \cite{hqr}, and thus neither is the mapping class group of any translatable surface.
-Thus by Corollary \ref{hyp} the mapping class group of a translatable surface is not quasi-isometric to that of $\rea^2 \setminus C$. \end{proof}

-This is, to our knowledge, the first example of two big mapping class groups being shown to have distinct, non-trivial quasi-isometry types.
+By extension, it is also the first case in which two big mapping class groups have been shown to have distinct, non-trivial quasi-isometry types; see Corollary \ref{distinct}.
+Finally, it follows from Corollary \ref{hyp} and work of Cornulier and de la Harpe that $\MCG(\Sigma)$ has a coarsely bounded presentation; see Corollary \ref{cbp}.

 Before getting to the meat of the paper, we introduce an important motivating example and preview some of the techniques that will be used.

 Durham, Fanoni, and Vlamis \cite{dfv}, studying the Jacob's ladder surface (which has two ends, both accumulated by genus---see Figure \ref{ladder}) present the following subgraph of the curve graph of that surface: its vertices are curves separating the two ends, with an edge between two such curves if they cobound a genus-one subsurface.
 The main immediate application of this graph results from the fact that, unlike the full curve graph of an infinite-type surface, it has infinite diameter.
 In particular, a translation acts on this graph with unbounded orbits, which provides an easy proof that the mapping class group of this surface is not coarsely bounded.